nlpsandbox/nlpsandbox-controller/README.md

 ### Data Node

+*We recommend this service to be run on a machine that at least has 2 CPU, 8GB ram and 300GB hard drive space*

 1. Clone and start the data node.
 This step should already be done by the cloudformation script for Sage Bionetworks.
     ```bash
     git clone https://github.com/nlpsandbox/data-node.git